 Breed: Long-haired cats tolerate better cool temperatures than short-haired cats.
 For example, the Siberian cat is much more prepared for cold temperatures than a Burmese due to its thick fur that warms up its body.
 Cats such as Siberian, Maine Coon or Norwegian Forest Cats even have their paws covered by hair designed to walk in the snow or cold forest.
 Cats with thick coats may feel more uncomfortable with higher temperatures than short-haired cats.

 Age: Kittens need higher temperatures than adult cats.
 A kitten could even suffer hypothermia in normal environmental temperatures due to the lack of capacity to retain body heat.
 Also, old cats need more warm temperatures than young adult cats as they usually suffer bone or joint pain.

 Size: The smaller your cat, the less capacity to retain body heat.
 Also, if your cat is slim with low body fat you need to provide more sources of heat for it to feel comfortable and safe.
 On the other hand, if your cat is overweight it’ll probably be able to handle cool temperatures a little better.

 Health: Cats with thyroid problems could be more prone to avoid too much heat.
 If a cat is suffering an infection or another type of sickness you need to provide your pet a warmer environment than usual, with a heated pet bed or heated blanket.

 CHOOSING THE TEMPERATURE

 If you have a healthy long haired cat, big sized or fat cat you most likely won’t need to worry too much about your pet from being too cold if you keep your pet indoors.
 The same if you have a cat with a thyroid condition that makes it less tolerant to heat.
 Keep the temperature between 60 and 68 if you leave them alone.
 After choosing a temperature in this range you can adjust it later according to your cat’s behavior.
-If your cat is rolling up too much try to set the temperature on the higher side.
+If your cat is rolling up too much try to set the temperature on the higher side, close to 70.
 Every cat is more or less sensitive to cold temperatures, even long-haired cats.